 Kiowa-Proud, Sisters in Action: Teri Greeves and Keri Ataumbi

-Jeweler Keri Ataumbi and beader Teri Greeves speak about the influence of their mother, have a chat about their career trajectories, the meaning of tradition, and what they hope for future generations of young artists.
-Close friend and fellow beader Kenneth Williams guides the conversation.
-Learn more about the speakers…
+In the 1970s, two sisters were born and raised under the powerful presence of their mother Jeri Ah-be-hill.
+Jeweler Keri Autumbi and beader Teri Greeves speak about the influence of their mother, have a chat about their career trajectories, the meaning of tradition, and what they hope for future generations of young artists.
+Fellow beader, close friend, and manager of the Wheelwright Museum’s Case Trading Post Kenneth Williams guides the conversation.

 Raised on the Wind River Reservation in Wyoming, Keri Ataumbi was exposed to both traditional Native American aesthetics and contemporary art theory and practice from an early age.
 Ataumbi attended Rhode Island School of Design before moving to Santa Fe in 1990.
 After moving to Santa Fe she worked as a landscape designer while attending the Institute of American Indian Arts and eventually received a BFA in painting with a minor in art history from the College of Santa Fe.
 She currently lives and works in the Cerrillos Hills outside Santa Fe.

 My jewelry falls into the category of wearable art as it has a conceptual narrative exploration at its core.
 I am Native American, I use traditional Kiowa imagery and materials in contemporary form.
 Informed by materials and the value systems different cultures put on those materials as well as my personal aesthetic, my goal is to create work that strives to embrace contemporary jewelry making strategies by applying artistic methodologies that are different from traditional design processes.
 Different in that their dynamic comes from a content-based enquiry rather than tried and true design, marketability or a traditional form.

 Keri Ataumbi.
 Photo courtesy of artist